 Why We Need to Honor Commitments to Ourselves!

-Does practicing self-care sound foreign to you and do you normally put yourself last?
+Does the concept of self-care sound foreign to you, and do you often prioritize others over yourself?

-As you were heading out the door, the phone rang and you answered it.
+Just as you step out the door, the phone rings, and you answer it.

 Is this a pattern in your life?